 Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision they made on behalf of the company that led to a financial loss.

-Securing this insurance policy protects your board members and the officers they elect or appoint.
-It helps your small business attract and retain top talent since they know their personal assets will be protected.
-Most board members will expect your business to carry this policy.
+Securing this insurance policy protects your company's directors and the officers they elect or appoint.
+It also helps your small business attract and retain top talent, since they know their personal assets will be protected from the risks of corporate governance.
+In fact, most board members will expect your business to carry this insurance.

 Your directors and officers take on responsibilities and risks on behalf of your company.
 If someone sues them for a decision they made that caused a financial loss or other grievance, your D&O insurance can protect them.